Elkip/Elkip/README.md

 I am proficent in many programming langauges and tools, having had experience in roles ranging from data analytics to web application development.

-I :heart: python for it's syntax and powerful ML libraries, but for web development I usually prefer a more lightwieght Java/Kotlin + Angular stack.
+I :heart: Python for it's syntax and powerful libraries, but for web development I usually prefer a more lightwieght Java/Kotlin + Angular stack.
 I am also proficent in R and SAS for data analysis and machine learning.

 Thanks for visting my Github, check out my webstie to learn more!